 12. After you leave, we will disinfect any surfaces you may have touched including the counter, debit machine, and fingerprint glass surfaces for the protection of the next client and ourselves.

-13. We have added a medical grade air purifier that will run continuously for the safety of everyone.
+13. We have added a medical grade air purifier both in the client area and in the staff area, that will run continuously for the safety of everyone.

 Thank you for adhering strictly to these procedures.

 Canadian Fingerprint Agency.

 Immigration Refugee and Citizenship Canada (IRCC) - Biometric Services